 In Midland, licensed dispensing organizations can deliver low-THC cannabis products to registered marijuana patients aged 18 years or older or to parents/legal guardians of patients under 18.

-Under California laws, only cannabis dispensing organizations may sell or deliver low-THC cannabis to qualifying patients in Midland.
+Under Texas laws, only cannabis dispensing organizations may sell or deliver low-THC cannabis to qualifying patients in Midland.
 However, they must obtain the necessary licenses from the Department of Public Safety (DPS).

 To find dispensing organizations with low-THC cannabis delivery options, qualifying cannabis patients may close the dispensaries close to them to enquire if they deliver cannabis orders to residential saddresses.